russell-samuel/lazySam/README.md

 He got tired about it and decided to make the change that's when he wrote his first Shell script.
 As time passed by, the script folder is growing, and will keep on growing...

+# Install
+You can simply installed by `git clone`

+# Attention
+All scripts are implemented in `bash` on Red Hat and/or Ubuntu Distribution.
+The scripts' behavior may differ in other cases, use at your own risk.

 # Disclaimer
-Most scripts are written by me, but there existing scripts directly stolen from Internet.
+Most (almost all) scripts are written by me, but there existing scripts directly stolen from Internet.
 If you are the author and don't want your own script present in this repository, please open an issue to let me know!
 I'll handle it in time.